pantrypoints/sp/content/en/research/countries/china/xi/chapter-11d.md

 Comrade Xi Jinping pointed out that "employment is the biggest project of people's livelihood, people's heart, and foundation.”

-Since the 18th National Congress of the Communist Party of China, China's employment work has made great achievements, with an average of 13 million new jobs created every year, and the urban survey unemployment rate has been maintained within 5%, achieving relatively full employment nationwide.
+Since the 18th National Congress of the CCP, China's employment work has made great achievements, with an average of 13 million new jobs created every year, and the urban survey unemployment rate has been maintained within 5%, achieving relatively full employment nationwide.